sketchplugins/plugin-directory/README.md

 - [Xport](https://github.com/abynim/xport), by Aby Nimbalkar: A Sketch Plugin to export image assets directly to Xcode
 - [Prefixation Sketch Plugin](https://github.com/pberrecloth/prefixation-sketch-plugin), by Peter Berrecloth: Manage the prefixes of your layers, artboards or symbols
 - [Rotator](https://github.com/pberrecloth/rotator-sketch-plugin), by Peter Berrecloth: Rotate objects at preset amounts
-- [BaseAlign](https://github.com/abynim/basealign), by Aby Nimbalkar: A Sketch Plugin to align Text Layers by their baselines
 - [Copy Paste Position & Size](https://github.com/angistudio/sketch-copy-paste-position-size), by ANGI studio: A Sketch plugin that lets you easily copy & paste width, height, x & y values from and to objects
 - [Keyboard Resize](https://github.com/angistudio/sketch-keyboard-resize), by ANGI studio: A Sketch plugin that lets you resize objects from all sides with keyboard shortcuts.
 As a bonus you can specify the resize amount.
 - [Set Line Height](https://github.com/getflourish/sketch-set-line-height-plugin), by Florian Schulz: Plugin that allows you to set the line height of a text layer as a multiple of the font size.